Beer in North Korea: Microbreweries

 There are many microbreweries in the country.
-The "surprising microbrewery culture" can be explained with regards to sanctions against North Korea that limit the availability of petrol, thus making distribution of beer a particularly difficult part of the product lifecycle:
+The "surprising microbrewery culture" can be explained with regard to sanctions against North Korea that limit the availability of petrol, thus making distribution of beer a particularly difficult part of the product lifecycle:

 "[I]t is a country of microbreweries.
-The hotel makes their own beer.
-The bowling alley makes their own beer.
+The hotel makes its own beer.
+The bowling alley makes its own beer.
 The restaurants make their own beer.
-The national Taedonggang beer was certainly available throughout the entire country, but any location with sufficient space for a microbrewery, they seemed to build one in order to offset any supply chain inefficiencies."
+The national Taedonggang beer was certainly available throughout the entire country, but in any location with sufficient space for a microbrewery, they seemed to build one in order to offset any supply chain inefficiencies."

 Rakwon Paradise Microbrewery in Pyongyang is one of the many microbreweries of North Korea.

 Many bars and hotels brew their own beer.
 The Koryo Hotel, for instance, houses a microbrewery that serves what is considered "the best dark beer in town".
 There is also a microbrewery at the Chongjin Tourist Hotel in Chongjin.
 A microbrewery with Czech-made equipment exists in the Rason Special Economic Zone.
 Only the Taedonggang Brewing Company could be classified as a "macro" brewery and the rest are, in effect, microbreweries.